Yamaha FJR1300

 The Yamaha FJR1300A and FJR1300AE/AS are sport touring motorcycles made by Yamaha Motor Company.
 Both models have a 1,298 cc inline-four engine.
 The AE/AS model has an electronically controlled clutch and gear shifting system called YCC-S. The clutch and transmissions of the AE/AS models are identical to that of the standard FJR model.
+The FJR1300 was discontinued between 2022 (Europe) and then 2023 (USA).